mattgaidica/Arduino-Libraries/ADS1X15/README.md

 #### Must

 - Improve documentation (always)
-- move code from .h to .cpp  (0.4.0)

 #### Should

+- investigate of remove the begin(sda, scl) versions as the responsibility for the Wire configuration should not be in this library.

 #### Could

-- More examples ?
+- More examples
 - SMB alert command (00011001) on I2C bus?
-- constructor for ADS1X15 ?
+- sync order .h / .cpp

 #### Wont (unless requested)

 - type flag?
+- constructor for ADS1X15?
+No as all types are supported.

+## Support

+If you appreciate my libraries, you can support the development and maintenance.
+Improve the quality of the libraries by providing issues and Pull Requests, or donate through PayPal or GitHub sponsors.

+Thank you,